Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Introduction

-In this paper, we take a step towards bridging semantic communication and state-of-the-art generative models by presenting a novel generative semantic communication framework that meets the need for powerful models in semantic communication methods.
-The core of our framework is a semantic diffusion model that generates photorealistic images preserving the transmitted layout.
-The sender transmits the compressed semantic layout over the noisy channel.
-The corrupted information is collected by the receiver, which applies fast denoising to the maps before involving them in the generative process.
-We make the whole framework robust to bad channel conditions, ensuring that even in the case of extremely degraded received information, objects, their positions, and their depths are still recognizable in synthesized images, differently from existing approaches.
-Moreover, our framework can significantly compress the transmitted content without causing any information loss due to the transmission of binary maps.
-Through a detailed assessment of seven different channel conditions and two datasets, we demonstrate the ability of our framework to generate photorealistic images consistent with the transmitted semantic information even in the case of extremely corrupted received layouts.
-Furthermore, we show how the proposed method allows crucially reducing the information to transmit across the channel by involving binary maps only.
+In this paper, we make a step towards bridging semantic communications and state-of-the-art generative models by presenting a novel generative semantic communication framework that is robust against distortion due to propagation through a noisy channel.
+The core of our framework is a robust semantic diffusion model that generates photorealistic images preserving the shapes and relative positioning of semantically relevant objects present in the observed scene and enabling 3D depth estimation at the receiver side.
+The sender extracts and transmits a semantic map, which is a compact representation of the observed scene relevant to the application.
+The receiver collects a corrupted version of the transmitted data and applies fast denoising to the map before using it as a conditioning for the generative process.
+The whole framework is made robust to propagation through bad channel conditions, ensuring that even in the case of extremely degraded received information, the semantically relevant objects, their positions, and their depths are still recognizable in the synthesized images, differently from existing approaches or large-scale pretrained generative models.
+To assess the performance of the proposed approach, we introduce performance metrics that are relevant to the application at hand and show how to achieve a better trade-off between compression rate and these ad hoc performance metrics, with respect to state-of-the-art generative models.
+We test our approach under different channel conditions and datasets and we show how our method can generate photorealistic images consistent with the transmitted semantic information even in the case of extremely corrupted received layouts and in cases where the transmitted data rate is very low.
+The main contributions of this work can be summarized as follows:

+\begin{itemize} \item We propose an image transmission system that is compliant with legacy systems and allows the recovery of semantic information about a class of relevant objects even transmitting at a very low coding rate, thanks to the use of generative models at the receiver side; \item We introduce a novel noise-robust semantic diffusion model capable of regenerating high-quality images even in the case of highly deteriorated received data due to channel noise and large compression rates. \item We show how the proposed method can be effectively involved for different downstream tasks, such as object detection and depth estimation, with an efficient usage of resources, such as bandwidth. \end{itemize}

+The remainder of the paper is organized as follows.
+Section~\ref{sec:works} reports related works, Section~\ref{sec:method} presents the proposed framework and the problem setting, while Section~\ref{sec:exp} shows the experimental evaluation and the analysis of the results.
+Finally, conclusions are drawn in Section~\ref{sec:conc}.